 HOME IS WHERE MY HEART IS

-Most people think of their house as bricks, mortar, plaster, wood, and paint.
+People's houses are made of bricks, mortar, plaster, wood, and paint.
 Four walls and a roof.
 A place to live.
 I have lived in the same house all of my life.
-My house is so much more to me than that.
+My house is much more to me than that.

-If you look behind a door in my family room you'll see where my mom measured how tall my brothers and I were.
+Behind a door in my family room, you'll see where my mom measured how tall my brothers and I were.
 Our height is written in pencil with the year on the wall.
 I remember being supported against the wall while my height was recorded.
 Numbers and initials that wouldn't mean anything to anyone else, but they mean something to me.
 I find comfort in knowing they are there.

 Thanksgiving was a joint effort between my mother and grandmother.
 (Really all holidays were a joint effort between them.)
 It meant getting out the big Nesco cooker to cook the bird in.
 One year, the turkey was so big, the lid had to be tied down.

-Easter meant my mom's Easter lamb cake.
+Easter meant Mom's lamb cake.
 It was a two-day process.
-One day to bake them in a cast iron mold that was given to my grandfather and was almost as old as my mother.
+On the first day, she baked them in a cast iron mold that was given to my grandfather and was almost as old as my mother.
 The second day she iced and decorated them.

-My last birthday party was given to me when I was ten years old.
-My cake had a ballerina figurine on it and my mom got a clown to entertain me and the other children.
-(I never liked clowns, but this one was okay.)
+My last birthday party was given to me when I was ten.
+My cake had a ballerina figurine on top.
+My mom got a clown to entertain me and the other children.
+(I never liked clowns but this one was okay.)

-My mom thought about moving when I graduated from high school.
-Instead, she just made the house more accessible for me.
+My mom considered moving when I graduated from high school.
+She just made the house more accessible for me.

 I close my eyes and I see everything.
 The memories comfort me and bring me peace.
 Living in the house I grew up in has allowed me to be able to function and build a life for myself since my mother's death two and a half years ago.
-If I hadn't stayed at my house, I don't know if I would have made it.
+I don't know if I would have made it.
 I know nothing lasts forever, but I do know wherever I go in the future, The house that I grew up in will always be home to me.

 Friday, August 24, 2012